 Are some optimizations beyond your technical skill?

-We recommend finding a developer to help on Freelancer.com.
-This is a great option for website owners that want a better performing site, but don’t have the technical skill/know-how to implement optimizations.
+We recommend finding help on Fiverr.
+This is a great option for website owners that want to improve performance, but don’t have the technical skill to implement optimizations.

-Click below to create an account and start an optimization job today!
+Click below to create an account and speed up your site today!